ihmeuw-scicomp/jobmon/README.md

 ## Contributing

 We encourage contributions from the community.
-If you're interested in improving JobMon or adding new features, please refer to our [developer guide](https://jobmon.readthedocs.io/en/latest/developers_guide/developer-start.html).
+If you're interested in improving JobMon or adding new features, please refer to our [developer guide](https://jobmon.readthedocs.io/en/latest/developers_guide/developer-start.html) for python client contributions or the GUI [README.md](jobmon_gui/README.md) for visualization contributions.

 ## Changelog